michelle-lahde/legal-operations-analysis/findings.md

 **Reality Check on Data:**
 These extreme negative margins suggest the synthetic data may not reflect realistic settlement awards relative to case costs.
 In real legal practice, firms use contingency fees or hourly billing to offset costs.
 This data reveals that **settlement awards alone cannot sustain the firm's spending**, which is actually a valuable insight: **never rely solely on settlement recovery; you need hourly billing or upfront fees.**

+### Python Analysis Validation:
+The `legal_ops_eda.ipynb` notebook includes correlation analysis showing that **case type alone does NOT strongly predict cost overruns** (correlation < 0.3 for all factors).
+This confirms that profitability failures are **systemic** (estimation process, cost structure) rather than **case-specific** (certain types inherently costlier).
+This distinction is critical for determining whether the fix is incremental (adjust rates) or structural (overhaul billing model).

 ### Business Impact:
 The firm needs immediate profitability intervention.
 Recommended approach: